Bijan-K/bijan-k/README.md

 Delighted to have you here.

 I'll keep it brief.
-I am a programmer/software developer who likes machines, and knows a thing or two about web and AI development.
+I am a software engineer who likes machines, and knows a thing or two about web and AI development.
 I'm a liberal individual and somewhat of an e/acc.
 I would love to make AI products that are fun/useful, as well as research it in order to understand/utilise it more potently.

-I am currently a prospective student seeking to continue my education aboard.
+> I am currently a prospective student seeking to continue my education aboard.

 I have organized most of my public github repos in this manner:

 < name of the framework > - < The project name >

+I have adopted the method that Linux GitHub Repo uses for naming the commit messages, it pretty much sums down to:

+"If applied, this commit would < commit-message > "

 Some of the Technologies I am familiar with: